BraadMartin/plugin-cards/readme.txt

 **Note:** At this time the wordpress.org API only supports querying by one parameter at a time, so currently only one parameter can be included in the shortcode to build the query.
 If this ever changes I will add support for querying by multiple parameters to this plugin.

+You can also set the max number of results using the max_results parameter like this:

+	[plugin_cards max_results="10" browse="popular"]

 = Advanced Usage =

 This plugin includes a number of filters that you can use to customize the display of the cards and add plugin information to the cards.
 I recommend reading through the code if you really want to understand how the filters can be used.
 Here are some examples: